Ilya114/Box64Droid/README.md

 And there are probably other issues, so feel free to open an issue.

-- Box64 has problem with access to drives when using standard file manager in Wine
+- Box64 has problem with access to drives, I`m dont know why.
+Temporary solution is copy files from /sdcard to ~/ (My Documents)

 ## TO-DO list